Napa Valley AVA

 Nick Allen’s next project is to find a permanent location in Napa Valley for his Carte Blanche Winery.
 “I know what I am looking for,” he finalized.
 “It must be a good location with decent traffic flow.
 I am not looking for anything grandiose, but I need a place large enough to put a small winery and an inviting tasting room.
 I want the people who visit to be really comfortable when tasting our wines and appreciate the quality and care that Carte Blanche has to offer.
 After all, it’s all about the people, isn’t it?”

 Allen calls his wines “his babies” and is a unique winery owner.
 If passion and persistence have anything to do with success, then Nick Allen and Carte Blanche Winery are well on their way.
-It is our pleasure to introduce this exceptional wine to our Diamond Wine Club members.
+It is our pleasure to introduce Carte Blanche to our Platinum Wine Club members.
 Enjoy!